Can you tell us a little bit about yourself?

 – Eat less from a box and more from the earth – cooking and preparation are key.

 – Eat smaller portions.

 – Increase the vegetable serving on your plate and decrease the starchy carbohydrates and fatty animal proteins.

 – Avoid thick sauces and dressings.

 I eat a plant-based diet (vegan), so I eat lots of vegetables, fruit, legumes, grains, nuts, and seeds.

 My day on a plate looks something like this:

 BF: homemade smoothie of banana, dragonfruit, pea + rice protein, cacao, kale, peanut butter, almond milk.
 OR homemade bircher muesli soaked overnight and topped with fruit.

-L: a buddah bowl style salad.
-Plant protein such as tempeh or chickpeas, avocado, heaps of salad, fermented cabbage, nuts, tahini, and brown rice and to drink I might have a fresh coconut water or coffee (long black)
+L: a buddha bowl style salad.
+Plant protein such as tempeh or chickpeas, avocado, heaps of salad, fermented cabbage, nuts, tahini, and brown rice and to drink I might have fresh coconut water or coffee (long black)